What You Need To Know About Employee Turnover

 Employee turnover is the number of employees who exit an organisation and are eventually replaced by new employees.
 Employee retention, on the other hand, indicates the rate at which organisations successfully manage to keep employees from leaving.

-Factors to Consider when Calculating Employee Turnover Costs
+Factors to Consider when Calculating Staff Turnover Costs

 Unfortunately, employee turnover costs are not always that clear.
 There are several ways in which you can evaluate the cost of turnover.
 Some of the costs to consider include:

-- Hiring costs such as scheduling interviews, conducting technical tests, and job posting
+- Recruitment costs such as scheduling interviews, conducting technical tests, and job posting

 - Employee onboarding costs, as new hires are not considered to be fully productive for the first x months